South Asian-American Students Dominate the Scripps Spelling Bee

 Culturally the parents and grandparents, many of whom grew up in India, have instilled a strong sense value as to the opportunities that a good education can bring.
 But, make no mistake about it, these are some of America's most dedicated young learners.
 They spend the same kind of time practicing and preparing for spelling bees that other children afford their passion.
 Moreover, there is a lot of family and community support.
 The parents of a previous winner are known to pass down learning materials to the next child in line or one of their neighbor's children.

-If you breezed past the three words provided and haven't finished the eighth grade, you can visit the National Spelling Bee website to take an online test to determine whether you have what it takes to be a national finalist.
+If you breezed past the three words provided and haven't finished the eighth grade, you can visit the National Spelling Bee website to determine whether you have what it takes to be a national finalist.
 The 2018 Scripps National Spelling Bee is slated for May 29-31 at the Gaylord National Resort and Convention Center in the Washington D.C. area.